BC Vision zero

 Application Process

-All applications must be submitted online using the applicant portal.
-The deadline to apply is January 15, 2024 at 3:00PM PST.
+All applications must be submitted online via the grant portal by November 29, 2024 at 11:59pm PST.

-Applicants will now have the option to complete the application form in text or an alternative format, including videos, audio files, PowerPoint presentations, etc. If you would like to submit through alternative means, please contact the BC Injury Research and Prevention Unit (bcinjury@bcchr.ca) first.
+Applicants have the option to complete the application form in text or an alternative format, including videos, audio files, PowerPoint presentations, etc. If you would like to submit through alternative means, please contact the BC Injury Research and Prevention Unit for submission instructions.

 For More Information